How to Manufacture a Product

 - Ethical compliance – This includes labor rights and environmental impact.

-- Expertise – The manufacturer has worked with and or has knowledge in similar product’s type + select demographic.
+- Expertise – The manufacturer has worked with or has knowledge of similar product types or the select demographic you aim to sell to.

 - Order Capabilities – Does the manufacturer have the capabilities to supply the amount needed?
 Also, does the manufacturer have the manpower for expansion down the road?